EffectOrientedProgramming/EOPCode/README.md

 ## 4. Misc Recommendations

-* Downloads can take a long time and might appear to be frozen, just wait it out.
+* Downloads can take a long time and might appear to be frozen.
+Just wait it out.

 *  `eval "$(cs install --env)"` {{ What does this do? }}